For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Scott went back out to the Jeep.
 When he had gotten together a few pens and a pencil and a note pad he had brought along, he stuffed them into his pack with some snacks and water bottles he’d purchased from the Price Plus.
 When he slammed the Jeep door shut and turned to go back to the house, he chanced a glance over at the house across the street.
 A dark-haired head popped up and down behind the open hood of a 1978 Jeep that was parked in the driveway and up on jack stands.

 Scott took in the scene.
-The house was one of those modular houses that had been covered in adobe or stucco with log beams or at least the ends of log beams coming out at the top corners and had the roof raised to make the place look much more substantial than it was.
+The house was another of those modular houses that had been covered in adobe or stucco with log beams or at least the ends of log beams coming out at the top corners and had the roof raised to make the place look much more substantial than it was.
 There was a Home Depot shed in the back of the driveway that had a huge American flag draped over it’s front where the doors would be.

 It was hard to tell what kind of shape the place was in given that there had been a few snows and melts in the recent past and that always left a yard and house a bit soggy and dirty.
 Things that had been left out before a snow were finally exposed and seemed happenstance.
 All in all, it looked like a decent place, though, so Scott decided to find out who it was that had been spying on his antics.